Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Applications to moduli of stable surfaces

 {First, we show the corollary under an assumption that $X_t$ is slc.} Let $g : (Y,D) \to X$ be the normalization, where $D$ is the conductor.
 As $X$ is demi-normal, $D$ has only coefficients $1$.
 We have to show that $(Y,D)$ is log canonical.
 Note that as $X$ is regular at every generic point of every fiber of $f$, $Y \to X$ is an isomorphism at these points.
 In particular $Y_t \to X_t$ is an isomorphism around the generic points of $X_t$.
 As $Y$ is $S_2$, $Y_t$ is $S_1$.
 So, all embedded points of $Y_t$ are at generic points which implies that $Y_t$ is reduced.
-Hence, the normalization of $Y_t$ and $X_t $ agree.
-Let us write $\delta : Z := X_t^{\mathrm{N}} \to {X_t}$ for this normalization. {Take the boundary $D_Z$ on $Z$ which is crepant to $(Y,D)$, that is $K_Z + D_Z = (K_Y + D)|_Z$.
+Hence, the normalization of $Y_t$ and of $X_t $ agree.
+Let us write $\delta : Z := X_t^{\mathrm{N}} \to {X_t}$ for this normalization. {Take the boundary $D_Z$ on $Z$ which is crepant to $(Y,D)$, that is, $K_Z + D_Z = \alpha^* (K_Y + D)$, where $\alpha : Z \to Y_t \to Y$ is the induced composition morphism.
 In fact, this boundary is also crepant to $X_t$, that is $K_Z + D_Z = \delta^* K_{X_t}$.
 This follows from the fact that { both $K_{X_t}$ and $K_Y+D$ are pullbacks of $K_X$.
-To sum up, we have the following commutative diagram, where every arrow connects crepant equivalent pairs:} { } } By the definition of $X_t$ being slc, $(Z,D_Z) $ is lc, hence by \autoref{cor:lc_inversion_of_adjunction} $(Y,D)$ is also lc, and hence $X$ is slc.
+To sum up, we have the following commutative diagram, where every arrow connects crepant equivalent pairs (i.e., the log-canonical divisors are compatible via pull-backs by any of the arrows):} { } } By the definition of $X_t$ being slc, $(Z,D_Z) $ is lc, hence by \autoref{cor:lc_inversion_of_adjunction} $(Y,D)$ is also lc, and hence $X$ is slc.

 {Second, we show} that $X_{\overline{t}}$ being slc implies that $X_t$ is slc (note: we know that $X_t$ is geometrically demi-normal and hence geometrically reduced).
 This is a standard argument: we need to show that $(Z, D_Z)$ is log canonical.
-Let $\rho \colon V \to Z$ be a log resolution of singularities with $D_V$ {{so that $K_V + D_V = \rho^*(K_Z + D_Z)$, in other words a crepant boundary}}.
+Let $\rho \colon V \to Z$ be a log resolution of singularities with $D_V$ {{so that $K_V + D_V = \rho^*(K_Z + D_Z)$.
+In other words $D_V$ is a crepant sub-boundary}}.
 We need to show that $D_V$ has coefficients at most $1$.